SOUTH OF FRANCE

-That evening, you'll meet your local guide for a foodie-inspired Tapas tour in the old town.
-Learn about the city's fascinating history and culture as you wine and dine at the most authentic bars and taverns in the neighborhoods frequented most by locals.
-Not to be missed!
-After dinner, we’ll head out to enjoy the nightlife of Barcelona.
+Take the afternoon to relax, and then that evening, you'll meet your local guide for a foodie-inspired tapas walk in the Gothic Quarter.
+Learn about the city's 2,000-year history and culture as you wine and dine at the most authentic bars and taverns in the neighborhood.
+It's one amazingly local experience not to be missed.

 Day 6 - Barcelona